x3dom/x3dom/doc/guide/configuration.rst

 Usage
 -----
 The param element behaves just like any other HTML element.
-It must be nested below the scene element.
+It must be nested below the X3D element.
 For XHTML you can use the self-closing syntax, for HTML a closing tag is mandatory::

     <x3d>
+        <param name="showLog" value="true" ></param>
         <scene>
-            <param name="showLog" value="true" ></param>
             ...
         </scene>
     </x3d>

+Note: The param tag used to live as child of the scene element.
+This behavior has been changed with version 1.3 of X3DOM.
+You will get a deprecation warning and support will be removed in 1.4.

 Options
 -------